RIKEN-RCCS/python_communication_annealer/README.md

 # python_communication_annealer
+(This project was carried out during an internship.)

 This project reduces communication overhead in HPC (High Performance Computing) environments by applying simulated annealing in Python.
 It also outputs the results in a visualized format such as images for easier interpretation.

 ## Environment Setup
 It is recommended to use a virtual environment (e.g., `venv`) for this project.

 Create a virtual environment: